orisai/nette-di/docs/README.md

 ]);
 ```

-When a static parameter is added, removed or it's value changes then container is re-generated.

 #### Dynamic parameters

-Dynamic parameter value can be changed each request.
-Only when parameter is added or removed. then container is
+A dynamic parameter’s value can change on every request; new container is generated only when parameter is added or
-re-generated.
+removed.

 ```php
 $configurator->addDynamicParameters([